Sweet-spot protection of hole spins in sparse arrays via spin-dependent magnetotunneling: Discussion

-An important question is how the magneto-tunneling mechanism generalizes to larger quantum dot systems.
+An important question is how the magnetotunneling mechanism generalizes to larger quantum dot systems.
 Extending our effective model from a double quantum dot to a sparse array is actually straightforward.
-In a linear array of $N$ quantum dots, each nearest-neighbor tunneling link between sites $i$ and $i+1$ acquires its own magneto-tunneling matrix $\hat{g}_{\mathrm{T},i}$.
-The effective Hamiltonian then contains terms of the form $\frac{1}{2}\mu_B \tau_{x,i}(\boldsymbol{\sigma}\cdot\hat{g}_{\mathrm{T},i}\mathbf{B})$ for each link, where $\tau_{x,i}$ represents the tunneling operator.
-In two-dimensional arrays, similar corrections apply to all nearest-neighbor couplings, potentially enabling even richer sweet-spot engineering through the interplay of multiple magneto-tunneling processes.
-This scalability suggests that the mechanisms we have identified will remain relevant as hole spin qubit architectures increase in size and complexity, providing continued opportunities for enhancing coherence and operational robustness in large-scale quantum processors.
+In a linear array of $N$ quantum dots, each nearest-neighbor tunneling link between sites $i$ and $i+1$ acquires its own magnetotunneling matrix $\hat{g}_{\mathrm{T},i}$ and vector $\boldsymbol{\mu}_{\mathrm{T},i}$.
+The effective Hamiltonian then contains terms of the form $\frac{1}{2}\mu_B \tau_{x,i}(\boldsymbol{\sigma}\cdot\hat{g}_{\mathrm{T},i}\mathbf{B})$ and $\frac{1}{2} \tau_{y,i}(\boldsymbol{\mu}_{\mathrm{T},i}\cdot\mathbf{B})$ for each link, where $\tau_{x,i}$ and $\tau_{y,i}$ represent the tunneling operators.
+The observable effect is the same as in the DQD: the effective $g$-factors get strongly renormalized near interdot transitions, potentially enabling sweet spots.
+This behavior can be extended to the case where multiple interdot transitions occur simultaneously in parameter space, as analyzed in Appendix~\ref{app:1Dchains}.